 What is lenalidomide (Revlimid®)?

-Lenalidomide is a cancer medicine approved in Europe in 2007 for the treatment of myeloma in the following situations:
+Lenalidomide is a cancer medicine approved in Europe in 2007 for the treatment of myeloma in the following situations1:

 - Patients whose myeloma has been treated at least once previously.
 In these cases, lenalidomide is used in combination with dexamethasone (an anti-inflammatory medicine).

-- As monotherapy for the maintenance treatment of adult patients with newly diagnosed myeloma who have undergone autologous stem cell transplantation (the patient’s bone marrow is cleared of cells and replaced by stem cells from the patient himself ).
+- As monotherapy (by itself) for the maintenance treatment of adult patients with newly diagnosed myeloma who have undergone an autologous stem cell transplantation (the patient’s bone marrow is cleared of cells and replaced by stem cells from the patient himself ).

 How does lenalidomide work?

-Lenalidomide belongs to a group of medicines used in the treatment of myeloma that includes thalidomide and pomalidomide, so far.
-They work by modulating some activities of the immune system (the body’s natural defence mechanism) to fight myeloma.
+Lenalidomide belongs to a group of immunomodulating medicines used in the treatment of myeloma that also includes thalidomide and pomalidomide.
+They work by harnessing the immune system (the body’s natural defence mechanism) to fight myeloma.

-Lenalidomide blocks the development of abnormal cells and stimulates some cells of the immune system to destroy them, and prevents the growth of blood vessels within tumours (this limits the growth of the tumour cells).
+Lenalidomide blocks the development of abnormal cells, stimulates some cells of the immune system to destroy the abnormal cells, and prevents the growth of blood vessels within tumours (this limits the growth of the myeloma cancer cells).

 The most common side-effects of lenalidomide in the treatment of multiple myeloma (affecting more than 1 in 10 patients) are1: